 - Requiem Aeternam (Eternal rest grant unto them…)

-Responsorial Psalm: (May not be replaced with a hymn)
+Responsorial Psalm: (Must be sung from approved psalms — not replaced with a hymn)

 - The Lord is my Shepherd, there is nothing I shall want.